TravelMapping/DataProcessing/RUNNING.md

 ssh -l username -p portnum noreaster.teresco.org
 ```

-Where you would replace "username" with your assigned username, and "portnum" with the number you are given with your account information.
+Where you would replace "username" with your assigned username, and "portnum" with the number you will be given with your account information.

 ### First time setup